 Okay, so he isn’t perfect.
-He wears a mask; he just so happens to be a serial killer and, of course, he’s a fictional character.
+He wears a mask; he just so happens to be a serial killer, and, of course, he’s a fictional character.
 But despite these traits, Michael has taught me valuable marketing lessons over the years.
 I hope these lessons will help you better understand the world of marketing on this fine Halloween day!

 Michael Meyers is narrowly focused on one thing — getting his sister Laurie.
-You too should be narrowly focused on your marketing–be it by demographics, niche or a combination of the two.
-It seams counter-intuitive, but by reducing your market you will increase sales.
+You, too, should be narrowly focused on your marketing.
+It may seem counterintuitive, but by reducing your target market, you will increase sales.

-You mailed a postcard to 5,000 homes in your area and didn’t get a single lead, so you won’t be doing that again.
+You mailed a postcard to 5,000 homes in your area and didn’t get a single lead, so… you won’t be doing that again.
 Right?

-Too often remodelers tell me about a channel they’ll never use because it didn’t work one time.
-In fact, two weeks ago someone told me “I got 75 calls from the ad but every single one was unqualified.”
-My response, “The [publication] sounds like a good one to me, I think your message was wrong.”
+Too often, remodelers tell me about a channel they’ll never use because it didn’t work one time.
+In fact, two weeks ago, someone told me, “I got 75 calls from the ad, but every single one was unqualified.”
+My response, “The [publication] sounds like a good one to me; I think your message was wrong.”

 Michael never says a word.
 He listens and observes.
 And he’s always able to find his sister, no matter where she goes into hiding.

-If you consistently send messages that are focused on only generating “leads for today”, you will never get ahead of the competition.
+If you consistently send messages that are focused on only generating “leads for today,” you will never get ahead of the competition.
 As I said before, marketing is a process.
 It takes patience and dedication.
-Walk slow and steady and you will not only keep up with the competition, you’ll surpass them.
+Walk slow and steady, and you will not only keep up with the competition, but you’ll also surpass them.

 When Michael’s in town, everyone knows it — and they won’t soon forget.
 So whether you are sending a newsletter or working a trade show, be memorable.
 Give your prospects an experience they won’t forget.
 Your company has a story.
 Make sure that story has to be retold.